 Dutchess County, NY

-Val-Kill in Hyde Park was the home of Eleanor Roosevelt, and is now a National Historic Site.
+Val-Kill in Hyde Park is easy compared to some other day trips, and was the home of Eleanor Roosevelt, and is now a National Historic Site.
 Wander the estate or take a tour of the Stone Cottage.
 Ask about the National Parks Service Junior Ranger program, which gives a patch and certificate to kids who complete a series of activities during their visit.
 Afterwards, visit the Home of Franklin D. Roosevelt or the Vanderbilt Mansion, both in town.
 For spectacular views, stroll along the Walkway Over The Hudson (there are entrances in Poughkeepsie and Highland).
 Formerly a railroad bridge, this pedestrian path stretches 1.28 miles across the river.
 It’s a sight that’ll take your breath away.

 The Maritime Aquarium at Norwalk isn’t as big as Connecticut’s famed Mystic Aquarium, but it’s chock-full of excitement in the form of jellyfish, harbor seals, touch pools and an IMAX theater.
 Catch a cruise on the Long Island Sound aboard a research vessel to spot seals and birds in their natural habitats.
 While in Norwalk, visit the Stepping Stones Museum for Children to see vibrant LED light galleries, a construction center that’ll suit them up in hard hats before building and an energy lab where they’ll learn about hydropower.
 If you’ve got a little extra time, head about 40 minutes north to the PEZ Visitor Center in Orange for 4,000 square feet of unique dispensers and memorabilia.